Cole-Godfrey/BOTTI/README.md

 BOTTI is not intended to simulate human gameplay in games like VALORANT or any other online game.
 The AI will exhibit behaviors that may be considered inhuman. **Using this in online games will likely result in a ban.** Use this program at your own risk.

+Also, **THIS IS NOT A HACK!!!** This bot sucks at playing VALORANT compared to humans, so it will not be actually good at playing the game - yet.
+If you would like, AIMi is just the object detection and aims your mouse at enemy players it detects, so you could use that, but I'm not held responsible if you get banned and I am in no way endorsing cheating.

 ## Features

 - **Real-Time Object Detection:** Detects enemies and aims the crosshair using YOLO-based CNN.